tomaskala/suckless/README.md

 * If your system does not define the `nobody` user or the `nogroup` group, change the respective values of the `user` and `group` variables in the config file to the dummy user and/or group defined by your system.
-* Put the following into the `/etc/X11/xorg.conf` file or inside the `/etc/X11/xorg.conf.d/` directory to make sure a locked screen cannot be bypassed by switching VTs or killing the X server.
+* Put the following into the `/etc/X11/xorg.conf` file to make sure a locked screen cannot be bypassed by switching VTs or killing the X server.
   ```
   Section "ServerFlags"
           Option "DontVTSwitch" "True"